shangjiaxuan/Simple-shell/CONTRIBUTING.md

 ## Feature requests

 Feature requests are welcome.
-But take a moment to find out whether your idea fits with the scope and aims of the project.
-It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
 Please provide as much detail and context as possible.
+Feature requests for integrating your own extension will always be direct and easy, if you take care of your part of wrapping the extension into a dll, and even more so if your interface is a "int main(int argc, char** argv)", which will only need a addition to the documentation.
+Feature requests for new commands will be considered if the request is valued important or if the you would provide simple code guidelines for integrating them.

 ## Pull requests

 Good pull requests, patches, improvements and new features are a fantastic help.
-They should remain focused in scope and avoid containing unrelated commits.
+Any help on adding features and resolving bugs is welcome as long as you push it to the develop branch.

 **Please ask first** before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.
+(Although it is quite unlikely right now.)

-Please adhere to the [coding guidelines](#code-guidelines) used throughout the project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).
+Please adhere to the [coding guidelines](#code-guidelines) used throughout the project (format, good practices, etc.) and any other requirements.

 Adhering to the following process is the best way to get your work included in the project: